MAsuamah/e-commerce-backend/README.md

 * You will need to have MySQL installed and have a MySQL username and password to use this app.
 * Clone this repository onto your local machine.
 [How to Clone a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository).
 * In your terminal `cd` into the root folder of the e-commerce-backend.
-* While in the root folder, you must first run `npm install` to load all the dependancies needed for the app to run.
+* While in the root folder, you must first run `npm install` to load all the dependencies needed for the app to run.
 * Next you should create a .env file in the root folder and edit it to contain your MySQL username and password.
 Your file should contain the following:

 <img width="325" alt="Screen Shot 2021-05-22 at 6 11 44 PM" src="https://user-images.githubusercontent.com/77217156/119242137-9868f280-bb29-11eb-9bb4-e4f12eb49edb.png">